14 Mar, 2026 @ 16:00

 THE number of property sales in Spain has hit its highest level in nearly two decades, new data shows – with some areas even surpassing the record-breaking highs of the 2006 real estate bubble.

-Home seekers in 12 cities – including Sevilla, Cordoba and Granada in Andalucia – bought more properties in 2025 than at the height of the 2006 market frenzy, according to Spain’s Ministry of Housing.
+Home seekers in 12 cities – including Cordoba and Granada in Andalucia – bought more properties last year than at the height of the 2006 market frenzy, according to Spain’s Ministry of Housing.

-The same trend is seen in Badajoz, Bilbao, Caceres, San Sebastian, Ourense, Pamplona, Segovia, Teruel and Vitoria – as well as in the provinces of Cordoba, Granada, Toledo, Caceres, Ourense, Alava, Gipuzkoa and Bizkaia.
+Similar trends are seen in Bilbao, Caceres, San Sebastian, Ourense and Vitoria – as well as in the provinces of Cordoba, Granada, Toledo, Caceres, Ourense, Alava, Gipuzkoa and Bizkaia.

 READ MORE: The rise of the bank of mum and dad: Financial donations from parents to children hit record highs in Spain as youngsters struggle to access housing